git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Kontrol1.md

 * **SHIFT+PLAY** - Create new clip, start playback and activate overdub
 * **REC (Record)** - Start/Stop recording
 * **SHIFT+REC** - Toggle launcher overdub
 * **STOP** - Stop playback.
 Press again to move the playback cursor to the start of the arranger.
+Double click to move play cursor to the end of the song.

 Use the page left and right buttons to switch modes.